qmk/qmk_firmware/users/bbaserdem/README.md

 My userspace code for my various keyboards; available here.

-# Todo

-- [ ] Convert all RGB code to use RGB matrix.
-- [ ] Make workflow so that ARM and AVR are both differentiable.
-- [ ] Finish README to be intelligible.
-- [ ] Generate JSON files to be used with Keyboard-Layout-Editor to produce images.

 ## Builds

 These are my keyboard builds and info, it allows me to plan out my builds.